XionsProphecy-Software/SynthRiders-CustomStages/README.md

 All elements inside the _CustomStageElements folder will be exported, you can use all the non-code Assets (such as Models, Textures, Prefabs, Audio clips, etc), to build your custom stage.

-Please preserve the size of the Thumb and BG image elements, for the correct display in the game.
+Please preserve the size of the Thumb image elements, for the correct display in the game.

 Be aware that the names of the following items must not be changed:

-    * MenuItems/BG
     * MenuItems/Thumb
+    * Prefabs/Platform
     * Prefabs/StageTile01
     * Prefabs/StageTile02
     * Prefabs/StageTile03
-    * Prefabs/Platform
     * Skybox/CustomSkybox
     * Prefabs/SpinEmitter
+    * Prefabs/Timeline

-If you don't want to replace the default platform or default spin emitter, just delete o move the prefabs out of the _CustomStageElements folder
+If you don't want to replace the default platform or default spin emitter, just delete or move the prefabs out of the _CustomStageElements folder

 ## Versioning